Skip to main content

 • Cover your mouth and nose when you sneeze or cough.

-• Post these printouts in your workplace
+• Post printouts in your workplace

-• Read What You Should Know for the Influenza Season.
+• Read more about the Influenza Season.

 • Practice good health habits: